-“In the future, our Environmental Science and Studies department hopes to coordinate some collaborative educational ventures with the O’Donnell organization.”
+“In the future, our Environmental Science and Studies department hopes to coordinate some collaborative educational ventures with the Plant It Forward Farms.”

 Rewarding days are ahead.
 So is a lot more work by the new non-profit group.
 Contracts are being sought with restaurants to join eateries such as Underbelly and Roots Bistro as purchasers of the produce.
 And Plant It Forward Farms is in pursuit of many more vacant half-acre lots.
 A philanthropic dream is being realized.

-“My vision is a farm in every neighborhood,” Teresa said.
+“This is our second farm in Houston,” Teresa said.
+“My vision is a farm in every neighborhood.”